RobinBoucherSec/TEMPLATE-PROJECT/README.md

 ## 📝 Description
-My goal was to become familiar with the fundamentals of network scanning and understand how to interpret Nmap output.
-I wanted to gain hands-on experience in identifying active systems and open services, which are crucial first steps in penetration testing and network security assessments.
+Breif description of the project.

 ## 🎯 Objectives

+What is the goal in this project.

 ## 🔧 Tools Used

-List the tools, platforms, and software involved:
+- List the tools, platforms, and software involved with bullet points

-Nmap
-Wireshark (optional)
-Kali Linux
-VirtualBox (if used)

 ## 💡 Skills Learned

-What new skills or knowledge did you gain from this project?
+- What new skills or knowledge did you gain from this project?
+Go here with bullet points.

-Understanding of basic network scanning techniques Familiarity with interpreting Nmap output
-Improved ability to assess network security posture Practice setting up a secure lab environment

 # Steps Overview
 1. [Here 1st](#Here-1st)